Everything You Need To Know About Buying Beef & Pork

 I will send out an email in early March with all the details to place your order.

-If you are interested in receiving the email about ordering meat you can sign up here:
+If you are interested in receiving the email about ordering meat be sure to get on our email list so you get first dibs.

 Orders will be fulfilled on a first come first serve basis.